Friday, March 12, 2010

 05 Iceland

-B: Touches of greatness to these lyrics – in the opening line, for example, and in the image of a ‘love let loose and painted black’ – but the overall impression is that Peter Fenner was making it all up as he went along, thinking: “Oh, that sounds good, that’ll do.”
+B: There are touches of greatness to these lyrics – in the opening line, for example, and in the image of a ‘love let loose and painted black’ – but the overall impression is that Peter Fenner was making it all up as he went along, thinking: “Oh, that sounds good, that’ll do.”

 06 Georgia